steedos/help/en-us/workflow/guide_user.md

 # How to use steedos workflow

-Workflow users can initiate an approval process, select to approve or reject, search for forms and print the application forms.
+Workflow users can initiate a request, select to approve or reject, search for records and print the application forms.

-### how to initiate an approval process
+- How to initiate a request
-###### You can take the steps as follows:
- - select a flow
+ - Select a flow
- - fill out the application form
+ - Fill out the application form
- - upload attachments
+ - Upload attachments
- - submit the form
+ - Save and Submit the request

-### approval  process
+- Approval process

- - Select a form in “My Approval Inbox”
+ - Select a form in “Inbox”
- - Scan the application form and manage attachments
+ - View the form and manage attachments
- - Decide to approve or reject the application and give your comments
+ - Select to approve or reject t and then give your comments
  - Select the next step user(s)
  - Submit the form

-### search for forms
+- Search for forms

-- **As a process initiator**, you can search for finished or cancelled application in “My Applications Finished” and search for application in approval progress in “My Applications In Progress”.

-- **As a process approver**, you can search for the approved applications in “My Approval Outbox”.
+As a an initiator, you can search for finished or cancelled requests in “Finished” and requests in approval progress in “In Progress”.As an approver, you can search for the approved requests in “Outbox”.

-### Printing forms
+- Print forms

-In “My Approval”, “My Applications” and “Monitor” , You can select and print the forms, including form content, attachment name(s), approval process and approval comments.
+In “My Approval”, “My Applications” and “Monitor”, you can select forms and print them.
+All contents, including attachments names, approval history and approval comments, are visible in printed forms.

-##### Notice:
+### Notice:

-In free edition, you can only print the forms in template styles, but in paid edition, you can print in custom style.
+You can only print the forms in template styles in free version.
+But in paid version, custom styles are provided.